If you live in town, you need to check out these non livestock 4-H projects.

 These would be a really great self-determined project.
-Another example of a self-determined project would be the Lego’s.
+Another example of self-determined non livestock 4-H project projects would be the Lego’s.
 You know, Legos are so easy to find a set or kit.
-Your family can get a Lego sets and it needs to be age appropriate, but put it together and that can be a self-determined project.
+Your family can get a Lego set.
+It needs to be age appropriate, but put it together and that can be a self-determined project.

 One thing I have seen before is a young lady, she wanted to be, she wanted to go into nursing and, but she really loved sports.
 So she did her project on when she tore her ACL.
-She, she did a project on basically her recovery and what she learned through it.
+She did a project on her recovery and what she learned through it.
 And it was a really good project.
-It was a display and she really put a lot of thought and work into it and it turned out really cool.
-So that could be, that could also tie into a future careers wall cause that’s when she kind of decided she wanted to go into nursing was through that experience.
-So that would be an example of something like that as well.
+She really put a lot of thought and work into it and it turned out really cool.
+So that could also tie into a future careers well cause that’s when she kind of decided she wanted to go into nursing.

 Next up is photography.
-Photography is a project that I wish I would have done in 4-H. I definitely enrolled my daughter in the photography project and got her a very own camera to play with.
+Photography is non livestock 4-H projects that I wish I would have done in 4-H. I definitely enrolled my daughter in the photography project and got her a very own camera to play with.

 She had a lot of fun last year with her club and getting together with them and shooting some pictures.
 She also shot some pictures at various places that we traveled to and it was her first year, so it was just mainly point and shoot, but really it’s about learning the rule of threes.

-Honestly, the reason that I wish that I was would have been in it is because the line of work that I’m in now and also seeing everybody else rising up in photography, it’s one of those creative hobbies that people are wanting to turn into businesses and in my line of work online, I want to have good PR, good pictures for my social media, for the shop, and for Pinterest when I am sharing my content on there.
+Honestly, the reason that I wish that I was would have been in it is because the line of work that I’m in now.
+Also seeing everybody else rising up in photography – it’s one of those creative hobbies that people are wanting to turn into businesses.
+In my line of work online, I want to have good pictures for my social media, for the shop, and for Pinterest when I am sharing my content on there.

 Anyone can be more marketable in the job space if you can take good pictures depending on what line of work you’re getting into.
 But even like insurance agents, they have to be able to take good pictures because what if your crop gets damaged or your house gets damaged?
 You know, they’ll come and take pictures and they have to be able to get really good pictures of the important things, right?
 So in photography project and 4-H kids learn how to find the perfect subjects, the perfect most important subjects that are going to get notice that people want to see.